Arduino-IRremote/Arduino-IRremote/README.md

 PULSE_DISTANCE: HeaderMarkMicros=8900 HeaderSpaceMicros=4450 MarkMicros=550 OneSpaceMicros=1700 ZeroSpaceMicros=600  NumberOfBits=56 0x43D8613C 0x3BC3BC
 ```
 then you have a code consisting of **56 bits**, which is probably from an air conditioner remote.<br/>
-You can send it with sendPulseDistance().
+You can send it with `sendPulseDistanceWidth()`.
 ```c++
 uint32_t tRawData[] = { 0xB02002, 0xA010 };
 IrSender.sendPulseDistance(38, 3450, 1700, 450, 1250, 450, 400, &tRawData[0], 48, false, 0, 0);
 ```
-You can send it with calling sendPulseDistanceWidthData() twice, once for the first 32 bit and next for the remaining 24 bits.<br/>
+You can send it with calling `sendPulseDistanceWidthData()` twice, once for the first 32 bit and next for the remaining 24 bits.<br/>
-**The PulseDistance or PulseWidth decoders just decode a timing stream to a bit stream**.
+The `PULSE_DISTANCE` / `PULSE_WIDTH` decoder just decodes a timing stream to a bitstream stored as hex values.
-They can not put any semantics like address, command or checksum on this bitstream, since it is no known protocol.
+These decoders can not put any semantics like address, command or checksum on this bitstream.
 But the bitstream is way more readable, than a timing stream.
 This bitstream is read **LSB first by default**.
-If this does not suit you for further research, you can change it [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/ir_DistanceProtocol.hpp#L78).
+If LSB does not suit for further research, you can change it [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/ir_DistanceProtocol.hpp#L78).

 **If RAM is not more than 2k, the decoder only accepts mark or space durations up to 2500 microseconds to save RAM space, otherwise it accepts durations up to 10 ms.**